Sushant-Lamsal/Portfolio/README.md

 # Portfolio
 Hello there,
-This is my portfolio website, Might be cringe because I'm just learning web development and web designing.
+This is my portfolio website.